pola-rs/polars-xdt/README.md

   - `'1bd'` in the string language (i.e. "1 business day")
   - `holidays` argument, for passing custom holidays
   - `weekend` argument, for passing custom a weekend (default is ('Sat', 'Sun'))
+  - `roll` argument, for controlling what to do when the original date is not a workday
 - `plb.date_range`, `plb.datetime_range`: just like [polars.date_range](https://pola-rs.github.io/polars/py-polars/html/reference/expressions/api/polars.date_range.html#polars-date-range),
   but also accepts:
   - `'1bd'` in the string language (i.e. "1 business day")